savannaholson/Bookworms/README.md

 # Bookworms

-This repository is for the Team Project for Enterprise Java Spring 2016 Nancy Meister
+This repository is for the Team Project for Enterprise Java Spring 2016 Nancy Adam
 Savannah Olson
 Alex Drousth

 ### Problem Statement

 Create a REST web service from GOODREADS.
-This service will be modified to allow our users to find book resources for recommendations that are placed on our website by other users.
+This service will be modified to allow our users to find additional books written written by the same author or in the same series.

 ### Project Technologies/Techniques